 When good covenants equalize the distribution of conversational turn-taking at a meeting, the collective intelligence of the meeting group increases.
 That translates to a better overall conference experience, as experienced collectively and reported individually.

 Although skilled facilitators know how to help level the distribution of attendee contributions by explicitly inviting those who have not yet spoken to contribute, I’ve found that spending just 5 minutes at the start of an event explaining and getting group agreement on explicit covenants that give attendees the freedom, the right, and the support to share appropriately is a much more effective and efficient approach that democratizes conversations throughout the event.
+So, improve your events with covenants!
 Try it—you’ll like it, and your event and participants will reap the benefits.